The things that matter

 "In the beginning, we started out with a very static, didactic approach, with a PowerPoint presentation that we didn't deviate from.
 We've changed to a more personal, values-laden approach.
 We still maintain the core information, but we now use a lot of examples from our personal experience to illustrate points."

 She explains that the change is to encourage people to think about how it is one thing, but these more down-to-earth discussions help people to think, "How can I go about this myself?"

 The groups help people to clarify their values and attitudes, prior to having conversations with their family about the things that matter to them.

 "It's a great way to get people to appreciate that we are all different.
 They start sharing stories.
 One of them might relate something from their life, which then encourages other to open up."

 Catherine says that, over time, the group facilitators have been able to identify advance care planning issues about which people are often confused, such as powers of attorney and their function.

-The education sessions allow for a general explanation of matters such as medical powers of attorney and substitute decision-makers.
+The education sessions allow for a general explanation of matters such as advance care directives and substitute decision-makers.
 Catherine says she encourages people to think carefully about their choice of substitute decision-maker.